 The ones we might expect like irritability, confusion and weeping to excessive anxiety, deep depression and suicidal thoughts and feelings.
 It is the severity of these psychological symptoms, far more severe than normal pre-menstrual symptoms that make PMDD so disturbing and destructive.

 Women suffering with PMDD can find themselves unable to cope with everyday life in the week or so leading up to their period.
 Ordinary tasks at home or at work can be insurmountable.
 Getting out of bed to dress and wash is impossible.
 The ‘personality changes’ put relationships under enormous duress.
 The sudden change in symptoms at the onset of a period is a relief but much of the next three weeks will be spent in repairing and picking up the pieces.
 It is not surprising that women can feel they are cracking up.

-Unfortunately many women are undiagnosed, incorrectly diagnosed and they can feel as if they are regularly in torment for a long time until their PMDD is recognised and treated.
-An example of misdiagnosis is a diagnosis of bi-polar disorder.
+Unfortunately, many women are undiagnosed, incorrectly diagnosed and they can feel as if they are regularly in torment for a long time until their PMDD is recognised and treated.
+An example of misdiagnosis is a diagnosis of bipolar disorder.
 This is because the cyclical nature of mood swings is a feature of both conditions but it fails to recognise the correlation between emotional lability and the menstrual cycle.
-The predictability of the changes in thoughts and feelings that is a key feature of PMDD and this raises the importance of tracking symptoms.
-Tracking symptoms provides information over time that may reveal a pattern, in this case the menstrual cycle.
+The predictability of the changes in thoughts and feelings is a key feature of PMDD and this raises the importance of tracking symptoms.
+Tracking symptoms provide information over time that may reveal a pattern, in this case, the menstrual cycle.
 Informed diagnosis leads to appropriate treatment, this means a woman will be treated for a severe problem with her endocrine system rather than a psychiatric illness.
 Sometimes it is your hormones.

 Further reading by Angela Rogers –